Economics

 - LP receives a partial repayment (loss)

-- Borrower receives nothing back
+- Borrower receives nothing back; no surplus to split

 LP Earnings Model

-- Direct LP interest — earned based on the tick rate and loan duration
+- Direct LP interest — earned based on the tick rate and loan duration (paid upfront at

-- Shared interest — the protocol surcharge, distributed proportionally
+launch_0) - Shared interest — the protocol surcharge, distributed proportionally

 Share Valuation